The Early Days: Post-War Era and the Importance of Economic Intelligence

 Where does the concept of intent signals come from?

-The concept has its roots in the work of press archivists, who manually monitored newspapers to spot commercial opportunities.
-With digitization, these manual watch efforts transformed into automated scrapers capable of monitoring hundreds of sources continuously.
-Rodz has industrialized this process with over 350 scrapers and artificial intelligence.
+It goes back to the work of press archivists who monitored newspapers by hand to spot commercial opportunities.
+With digitization, that manual monitoring became automated scrapers capable of watching hundreds of sources continuously.
+Rodz has industrialized the process with over 350 scrapers and machine learning running across 108 signal types.

 How have intent signals evolved with AI?

-AI has enabled three major advances: automatic detection of signals in unstructured text, classification of signals by relevance, and generation of contextualized messages.
-Today, Rodz combines 108 signal types with AI to produce personalized action recommendations.
+Three things changed: automatic detection of signals in unstructured text, classification of signals by relevance, and generation of messages tied to context.
+Rodz combines those 108 signal types with AI to produce specific, actionable recommendations rather than a raw data export.

 What is the future of intent signals?

 The next step is native integration into sales workflows via AI agents and the MCP (Model Context Protocol).
-Signals will no longer simply be consulted but will automatically trigger personalized commercial actions in CRMs and outreach tools.
+Signals won’t just be consulted; they’ll automatically trigger personalized outreach actions inside CRMs and outreach tools, without a human having to move data between systems.